-For worsening or persistent plantar fasciitis pain, come visit Airrosti.
-While ice, rest, orthotics and pain relievers may temporarily ease your discomfort, the injury will reoccur unless you address the underlying cause.
-Airrosti providers are plantar fasciitis experts, using manual therapy and exercises to strengthen the weak and tight muscles that make up and support the foot.
-They pinpoint the root of your pain and treat it directly at the source so you can put your best foot forward, free from pain.
+For persistent or acute plantar fasciitis pain, schedule an appointment with Airrosti.
+While ice, rest, orthotics, and pain relievers may temporarily ease your discomfort, the injury may reoccur unless you address the underlying cause.
+Airrosti providers are plantar fasciitis experts, using manual therapy and exercises to strengthen those weak and tight muscles.
+Our providers can determine the root cause of your pain and treat it directly at its source, so you can run, dance, and live pain free.